Matrix Models and Holography: Mass Deformations of Long Quiver Theories in 5d and 3d: Part II: Matrix models

 \subsection{Holographic match}

 Let us discuss the match of the free energy, computed in QFT, with the holographic central charge computed in supergravity.
 Clearly, the free energy \eqref{3dFE2Rankwith} does not agree with the holographic central charge \eqref{eq:doublerankchol3}.
 But this was to be expected, as we now explain.
 The holographic flows we considered in Subsection \ref{sec:2Rank} describe flows between two SCFTs: a UV CFT at $\lvert \mu \rvert=0$ and an IR CFT at $\lvert \mu \rvert = \infty$,\footnote{For balanced quivers we find that the endpoints $\mu = \pm \infty$ of the RG flow coincide.} see Figure \ref{fig:UVofWhat}.
 Here, UV and IR refer to the parameter $\mu$, not to a gauge coupling.
 More precisely, $\mu$ appears in the coefficient of a relevant operator in the long quiver.
 By conformal invariance, the radius $r$ of $\mathbb{S}^d$ does not enter the SCFT computation, but enters in the combination $r \mu$ when $\mu \ne 0$, effectively introducing a Wilsonian cutoff $\propto 1/r$.
 We have made the customary redefinition $r \mu \to \mu$ in the matrix model, with $\mu$ being dimensionless.
 Moving $\mu$ in the range $0 \le \mu \le \infty$ describes the RG flow between two SCFTs, with UV and IR referring to the Wilsonian approach just mentioned.
 The QFT picture, however, is slightly richer than the flow just sketched, and this fact is captured by $\mf$, as we now proceed to explain.
 The free energy and holographic central charge agree at the UV fixed point $\mu=0$, see Subsection \ref{sec:holomatchmassless}.
 However, for $0 < \lvert \mu \rvert < \infty$, the free energy computes a deformation of the UV SCFT, which includes more fields than the IR SCFT.
-This comes about because the breaking of gauge and flavour groups
+This comes about because the breaking of gauge and flavour groups, represented in Figure \ref{fig:breakinggroup}, has a twofold effect: \begin{itemize} \item[$(i)$] to reduce the number of hypermultiplet modes at each node from $(N_{1,j} + N_{2,j})(F_{1,j} + F_{2,j})$ to $N_{1,j} F_{1,j} + N_{2,j} F_{2,j}$; \item[$(ii)$] to lift the Higgsed W-bosons. \end{itemize} In addition, for a linear quiver, \begin{itemize} \item[$(iii)$] the Higgsing procedure also lifts the bifundamental hypermultiplets of $U(N_{1,j}) \times U(N_{2,j\pm 1})$. \end{itemize}